-We support the development of agency and numeracy in primary school children living in low-income households throughout the world.
+We support the development of agency and numeracy in primary school children living in low-income households.

 We use math as a vehicle to teach children to think for themselves, to be independent and to take charge of their futures.
 That’s what we mean by “agency”.